BryanR77/home-media-server/README.md

 # Verify it was created
 oc get scc jellyfin-quicksync

+# If you previously created it with RunAsAny, patch it:
+oc patch scc jellyfin-quicksync --type=merge -p '{"runAsUser":{"type":"MustRunAsRange"},"allowPrivilegeEscalation":false}'
 ```

 After the SCC is created, deploy the chart with Quick Sync enabled but SCC creation disabled: